sst/guide/_chapters/add-the-session-to-the-state.md

 ### Store the Session in the Context

-We are going to have to pass the session related info to all of our containers in the future.
+We are going to have to pass the session related info to all of our containers.
 This is going to be tedious if we pass it in as a prop.
+Since we'll have to do that manually for each component.
 Instead let's use [React Context](https://reactjs.org/docs/context.html) for this.

-We'll create a context for our entire app that all of our containers can use.
+We'll create a context for our entire app that all of our containers will use.

 <img class="code-marker" src="/assets/s.png" />Create a `src/libs/` directory.
 We'll use this to store all our common code.